 Mind blown?
 Here's a little card to keep in your back pocket for referencing when you need a reminder:

 But Can You Explain Why?

 The reason why portrait photos do better than the other two is actually not as scientific as one might think.
 It's simple logic: vertical posts take up more real estate on the screen, which makes them more eye-catching.
 It's literally more physical space for your brand to take up.

 A bigger surface gives your content a better chance of being noticed by followers, increasing the opportunities for interactions.
 From a business standpoint, it makes complete sense to utilize the maximum space you're allotted to connect with your consumers.
 And now there's data to prove that it's more beneficial.
-If you're still not clear about why increasing your engagement is a good thing, you can read about it here and here.

 You new motto: go big or go home.

 What about borders?

 Based on this data, it goes without saying that a full-bleed shot will always outperform one that isn't at full capacity.
 Instagram is a visual place for your brand to make an impact—users want to be wowed.
 Don't whisper at them, shout from the rooftops.

 If your brand's visual statement is to have a gallery with borders around its images, then you're choosing to override the data with a creative decision.
 Which is one hundred percent your prerogative.
 Don't shoot the messenger.